edbratt/hk2-site-test/extensibility.md

 ## Immediate Scope

-There is an Immediate scope/context pair optionally supported in HK2.
+There is an Immediate scope/context pair optionally supported in GlassFish HK2.
 Services marked with [Immediate][immediate] will be started as soon as their [ActiveDescriptors][activedescriptor] are added to the [ServiceLocator][servicelocator].
 They are destroyed when their [ActiveDescriptors][activedescriptor] are removed from the [ServiceLocator][servicelocator].